Efficient End-to-end Language Model Fine-tuning on Graphs: Experiment

-\item In the high labeling setting (ogbn-arxiv), LEADING also achieves strong performance.
-For DeBERTa, LEADING achieves $76.1\%$ and $77.4\%$ accuracy for GCN and Rev-GAT, which are better than GLEM ($75.9\%$ and $76.9\%$), a model that has proven to be very strong in the high labeling setting~\citep{chen2023exploring}.
-For BERT, LEADING achieves $73.8\%$ and $74.8\%$ accuracy for GCN and Rev-GAT, which are better or comparable with GIANT ($73.3\%$ and $75.9\%$).
-However, it should be noted that LEADING achieves this remarkable performance with much better computation efficiency and scalability as will be discussed in Section~\ref{sec:efficiency}.
+\item In the high labeling setting (e.g., ogbn-arxiv), LEADING also achieves strong performance.
+For DeBERTa, LEADING achieves $76.1\%$ and $77.6\%$ accuracy for GCN and Rev-GAT, which are better than GLEM ($75.9\%$ and $76.9\%$), a model that has proven to be very strong in the high labeling setting~\citep{chen2023exploring}.
+In the case of ogbn-products, LEADING achieves $84.1\%$ for SAGE and $86.5\%$ for GAMLP, outperforming all other baseline methods.
+We also include statistical significance tests to illustrate the substantial performance improvement in Appendix \ref{significant}.

+\item It should be noted that LEADING achieves these remarkable performances with much better computation efficiency and scalability as will be discussed in Section~\ref{sec:efficiency}.

 \end{itemize}